andresesevilla/fritter-backend/README.md

 # Fritter Backend

 Backend for Fritter assignment in MIT 6.1040.

-## API routes

-The following are the API routes implemented in the Fritter backend.
+The following are the API routes implemented.

-### `GET /`
+## `GET /`

-This renders the `index.html` file that will be used to interact with the backend
+Renders the `index.html` file that will be used to interact with the backend

-### `GET /api/freets` - Get all the freets
+## `GET /api/freets` - Get all freets

 **Returns**

-- An array of all freets sorted in descending order by date modified
-- All freets the logged in user does not have access to will be filtered out
+- An array of all freets sorted in descending order by date modified.
+Does not include freets that logged in user does not have access to.

 **Throws**

 - `403` if the user is not logged in

-### `GET /api/freets?author=USERNAME` - Get freets by author
+## `GET /api/freets?feed` - Get all freets from following

 **Returns**

-- An array of freets created by user with username `author`
+- An array of all freets authored by users that logged in user follows sorted in descending order by date modified.
+Does not include freets that logged in user does not have access to.

+**Throws**

+- `403` if the user is not logged in

+## `GET /api/freets?author=USERNAME` - Get freets by author

+**Returns**

-- All freets the logged in user does not have access to will be filtered out
+- An array of freets created by user with username `author`.
+Does not include freets that logged in user does not have access to.

 **Throws**